 Going into 2020, farmers faced an uphill battle due to a number of circumstances.
 International trade wars, low commodity prices, and erratic weather patterns caused farmers across the globe to struggle just to get by.
 And some weren’t able to.
-Last year, nearly 600 family farms went bankrupt in the US, almost 100 more than in 2018.
+In 2019, nearly 600 family farms went bankrupt in the US, almost 100 more than in 2018.
 Then the COVID-19 pandemic arrived, dramatically shrinking GDP in virtually every part of the world by at least double digits, and sending farmers into an agriculture crisis.
 “2018 and ’19 were bad, but then we got hit by the virus, and finances got even worse,” says Robb Ewoldt, who farms 1,000 acres in Davenport, Iowa.

 Ewoldt ruefully recalls that less than ten years ago, he was sitting pretty, selling soybeans for more than $14 per bushel.
 But, he says, “we can’t expect to make that kind of income now.”
 He adds that even if corn were selling for about $4.25 a bushel and soybeans for upwards of $10 a bushel, “we could make it work.
 We could survive on that.”